Afghanistan extends ceasefire after suicide attack kills 25 - Journal du Cameroun

 An Afghan government ceasefire with the Taliban was extended Saturday despite a suicide bombing killing at least 25, which marred an otherwise remarkable Eid holiday that has seen militants hugging security forces and civilians in celebration of the unprecedented truce.

-President Ashraf Ghani made the announcement in a rare televised address to the nation, in which he also asked the Taliban to extend their three-day ceasefire, which is due to end Sunday night.
+President Ashraf Ghani made the announcement in a rare televised address, in which he also asked the Taliban to extend their three-day ceasefire, which is due to end Sunday night.
 So far the group has not responded.

 “I order the security forces to remain on their defensive positions,” Ghani said, adding details of the extension would be released later.